Jan Smuts

-Field Marshal Jan Christian Smuts, (baptismal name Jan Christiaan Smuts, 24 May 1870 – 11 September 1950) was a South African statesman, military officer and philosopher.
+Field Marshal Jan Christian Smuts (/af/; baptismal name Jan Christiaan Smuts; 24 May 1870 – 11 September 1950) was a South African statesman, military officer and philosopher.
 In addition to holding various military and cabinet posts, he served as Prime Minister of the Union of South Africa from 1919 to 1924 and 1939 to 1948.

 Smuts was born to Afrikaner parents in the British Cape Colony.
-He was educated at Victoria College, Stellenbosch, before reading law at Christ's College, Cambridge, on a scholarship.
+He was educated at Victoria College, Stellenbosch, before studying law at Christ's College, Cambridge, on a scholarship.
 He was called to the bar at the Middle Temple in 1894 but returned home the following year.
 In the leadup to the Second Boer War, Smuts practised law in Pretoria, the capital of the South African Republic.
 He led the republic's delegation to the Bloemfontein Conference and served as an officer in a commando unit following the outbreak of war in 1899.
 In 1902, he played a key role in negotiating the Treaty of Vereeniging, which ended the war and resulted in the annexation of the South African Republic and Orange Free State into the British Empire.
 He subsequently helped negotiate self-government for the Transvaal Colony, becoming a cabinet minister under Louis Botha.

 Smuts played a leading role in the creation of the Union of South Africa in 1910, helping shape its constitution.
 He and Botha established the South African Party, with Botha becoming the union's first prime minister and Smuts holding multiple cabinet portfolios.
 As defence minister he was responsible for the Union Defence Force during the First World War.
 Smuts personally led troops in the East African campaign in 1916 and the following year joined the Imperial War Cabinet in London.
 He played a leading role at the Paris Peace Conference of 1919, advocating for the creation of the League of Nations and securing South African control over the former German South-West Africa.